nazriel/fast-celery-ping/README.md

 # Fast Celery Ping

 A fast, self-contained Go alternative to Python's `celery inspect ping` command.

-This tool provides efficient worker discovery for Celery deployments using Redis as the message broker.
+Goal is to be faster and more resource efficient that python's implementation.

 ## Features